Apple’s iOS 12.1.1 update is causing problems for some iPhone, iPad, and iPod touch owners.

 The company’s finally pulled its long-awaited iOS 12.1.1 point upgrade from beta testing.
 The software is now available for iPhone, iPad, and iPod touch models worldwide.

 The company’s iOS 12.1.1 update fixes several bugs and performance issues, but some users are running into trouble with the latest version of iOS 12.

-iPhone and iPad users are running into installation issues, abnormal battery drain, connectivity issues, and problems with Face ID and Touch ID.
+iPhone, iPad, and iPod touch users are running into installation issues, abnormal battery drain, connectivity issues, and problems with Face ID and Touch ID.
 These are all common problems and most of them can be fixed in minutes.

-In this guide to iOS 12 and iOS 12.0.1 problems we’ll take you through the most glaring iOS 12 problems.
-This is an early list and we expect the list of problems to grow as more people download the new operating system and as Apple rolls out new versions of iOS 12.
+In this guide to iOS 12, iOS 12.0.1, iOS 12.1, and iOS 12.1.1 problems we’ll take you through the most glaring issues.
+This is a partial list and we expect the list of problems to grow as more people download iOS 12.1.1.

-While some iOS 12.0.1 problems users are seeing are brand new, others have carried over from the iOS 11 update and the first version of iOS 12.
+While some iOS 12.1.1 problems users are seeing are brand new, others have carried over from the iOS 11 update and the first three versions of iOS 12.

 We’re also seeing reports about Wi-Fi and Bluetooth issues, GPS problems, 3D Touch problems, landscape problems, issues with Siri, user interface lag, lockups, freezes, app crashes, AirPlay problems, an issue where the Messages app is sending messages to unintended recipients. and problems updating apps on the App Store.